 - Things I didn’t think to clean suddenly became the reason my baby suffered a stuffy nose.

-- Last-minute realization that the socks we bought for the baby were not the correct size.
+- The last-minute realization that the socks we bought for the baby were not the correct size.

 - No-one told me about a breastfeeding pillow!
-And I went to a class!
+And I went to class!

 - My mom came over to help but between the two of us, we were engaged with a constantly crying baby.
 So no food for lunch on many days.
 We quickly figured out a system to cook food or snacks everytime baby was sleeping, this sounds so silly but this was all new learning as a first-time mom.